 1. Ability to collaborate

 In the business world, creativity can’t exist in a vacuum.
-In order to drive growth, it takes many people or even multiple departments working together to see a creative idea through to fruition.
+To drive growth, it takes many people or even multiple departments working together to see a creative idea come to fruition.

 When hiring, seek out candidates with a demonstrated history of collaborating on projects.
 Look for mentions of working within a group, leading a team, or being a member of professional and industry organizations.

 To identify the ability to collaborate, ask this:

 - Can you share an example of a time you collaborated with a group to achieve a goal?
 What did you contribute, and what did the group accomplish?

 - Let’s say you had to work with a colleague who wasn’t on board with your ideas.
 How would you approach it?

 - What’s your preferred method for working on a group project? (i.e., everyone takes a piece and works on it separately, works on all parts equally, etc.)

 The image of the disorganized, always-late artist may be a cliché, but that doesn’t stop it from having some basis in reality.
 There’s a documented link between creativity and lateness; it’s what some people would call a ‘Type B’ personality.

 Researchers have surmised that creative people prefer taking their time to feel rushed, leaving plenty of opportunities to explore and find solutions.
 Creatives are also less likely to see being “busy” as a direct connection to being “productive” the same way their Type A peers might.